geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 Object-relational mapper
 ========================
-Deﬁne your data models entirely in Python.
-You get a rich, dynamic database-access API for free — but you can still write SQL if needed.
+Data models can be defined entirely in Python.
+DJango makes available a rich, dynamic database-access API for free, but it is still possible to write SQL if needed.

+.. hint:: The following documentation is based on official `documentation <https://docs.djangoproject.com/en>`_ of the project Django.

+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: